apollographql/apollo-client/docs/source/essentials/queries.md

 The following examples assume that you've already set up Apollo Client and have wrapped your React app in an `ApolloProvider` component.
 Read our [getting started](./get-started.html) guide if you need help with either of those steps.

-> If you'd like to follow along with the examples, open up our [starter project](https://codesandbox.io/s/j2ly83749w) on CodeSandbox and our sample GraphQL server on [Launchpad](https://launchpad.graphql.com/nx9zvp49q7).
+> If you'd like to follow along with the examples, open up our [starter project](https://codesandbox.io/s/j2ly83749w) on CodeSandbox and our sample GraphQL server on [this CodeSandbox](https://codesandbox.io/s/32ypr38l61).
 You can view the completed version of the app [here](https://codesandbox.io/s/n3jykqpxwm).

 <h2 id="basic">The Query component</h2>